maniaplanet/documentation/04.dedicated-server/01.getting-started/docs.md

 ## Quick start

-1. Download and extract the latest dedicated server at http://files.v04.maniaplanet.com/server/ManiaplanetServer_Latest.zip
+1. Download and extract the latest dedicated server at [http://files.v04.maniaplanet.com/server/ManiaplanetServer_Latest.zip](http://files.v04.maniaplanet.com/server/ManiaplanetServer_Latest.zip)
 2. Download the titlepacks you want to host your server for, and put them in the `Packs` folder.
 See below for links.
-3. Create a dedicated server login on your [PlayerPage](https://maniaplanet.com/account/dedicated-servers)
+3. Create a dedicated server login on your [Player page](https://maniaplanet.com/account/dedicated-servers)
 4. Create a Dedicated Config File named `dedicated_cfg.txt` in the folder `UserData\Config` by using the file `UserData\Config\dedicated_cfg.default.txt` as a template.
 For more info, see below.
 5. Create a new MatchSettings (also called GameSettings) file called `matchsettings.txt` in the folder `UserData\Maps\MatchSettings`.
 You should use [a template](https://www.maniaplanet.com/account/dedicated-servers/helper) corresponding to your title in this folder.
 For more info, as well as how to add maps to this file, see below.
 6. Start your server with the mininal options: `ManiaPlanetServer /nodaemon /dedicated_cfg=dedicated_cfg.txt /game_settings=MatchSettings/matchsettings.txt`